acdo/truss-interview/README.md

 # truss-interview
-CSV normalization submission for Alexander Do,
+CSV normalization submission for Alexander Do

 Developed in Windows 10, tested in Docker ubuntu:latest container.